The Cost of Owning a Pet [Free Calculator]

 A dog owner must also be aware of the monthly costs of owning a dog.
 Your dog will need flea and tick prevention, heartworm prevention, food, toys and treats.
 The cost of owning a dog can add up quickly!
 We recommend you take a good look at your financial picture before you adopt or purchase a dog.
 It is important to include the cost of owning a dog into your monthly budget.

 Our annual pet cost calculator is a handy tool to help guide you in your dog ownership experience.
 Simply plug in the requested information and the annual pet cost calculator will give you an estimated yearly cost for owning a dog.
 Alternatively, if you’re looking for information on the costs to insure your pet, click here (view this post to help you decide if pet insurance is right for you).

 One way to help make the transition to dog ownership cheaper is to adopt a shelter dog or rescue dog.
 The initial cost of owning a shelter dog is usually free.
 Most shelters do not charge a fee for adopting a dog.
 We recommend you make a charitable contribution to the animal shelter to help the organization keep the cost of adopting a shelter dog free for everyone.

-While the cost of owning a dog isn’t free, the love they have for their human family is priceless.
+While the cost of owning a dog isn’t free (statistics say that dog owners spend between $400-$700 yearly on food, supplies, training, and medical care for their dogs), the love they have for their human family is priceless.